At the miniFabLab

-The mini FabLab explores affordable desk-top fabbing machines.The focus is on their potential for home, artists, smaller schools, libraries and even mobile.
+The miniFabLab explores affordable desk-top fabbing machines.The focus is on their potential for home, artists, schools, makerspaces, libraries and mobile.
 We look at their possibilities, limitations and ease of use.
+See What We Do.

 PER JULY 2021 THIS SITE IS DORMANT AND NOT ACTIVELY MAINTAINED

 The miniFabLab is in my garage of 18 m2 in the inner city of medieval Utrecht in the Netherlands.

 All equipment is on cabinets on wheels as it has to hold the car as well (and my model railroad).

 I stopped buiding the MAKERKAR, a Library Makercart 117x72x128 with a full minifablab with lasercutter on board to go to libraries.